tarantool/doc/doc/concepts/configuration/configuration_etcd.rst

 **Examples on GitHub**: `centralized_config <https://github.com/tarantool/doc/tree/latest/doc/code_snippets/snippets/centralized_config/>`_

-Tarantool enables you to store configuration data in one place using a Tarantool or etcd-based storage.
+Tarantool enables you to store a cluster's configuration in one reliable place using a Tarantool or etcd-based storage:

+-   A Tarantool-based configuration storage is a replica set that stores a cluster's configuration in :ref:`synchronous <repl_sync>` spaces.
+-   `etcd <https://etcd.io/>`__ is a distributed key-value storage for any type of critical data used by distributed systems.

 With a :ref:`local YAML configuration <configuration_file>`, you need to make sure that all cluster instances use identical configuration files:

+|

 .. image:: tarantool_config_local.png
     :align: left
     :width: 500
     :alt: Local configuration file

+|

 Using a centralized configuration storage, all instances get the actual configuration from one place:

+|

 .. image:: tarantool_config_centralized.png
     :align: left
     :width: 500
     :alt: Centralized configuration storage

+|

 This topic describes how to set up a configuration storage, publish a cluster configuration to this storage, and use this configuration for all cluster instances.